Learn what to look for in a kitchen compost bin, and how to choose the best compost bucket for your needs.

 - What type of filter does it use?
 Most compost buckets use a charcoal filter but the key question is – are they readily available?
 If not, you might want to consider a different model.

 I was all set to buy an inexpensive, stainless steel compost bucket, when I read that rusting was a problem and replacement filters were hard to find.
 Goes to show you, there’s more to a purchase than reading the product description!
 Here’s the type of thing I found in the customer feedback section:

 - Problems with rusting on stainless models

 - Lids didn’t fit well or filter fell out easily

 - Hard to find replacement filters

 - Not big enough for customer needs

-Stainless steel seemed like the best option for many reasons – more durable, more eco-friendly and better looking.
+In my opinion, stainless steel is the best option for many reasons – it’s more durable, more eco-friendly and better looking.
 And even though I store my container under the sink, I use it a ton so I wanted something that looked nice sitting on my counter while I am using it.
-This model was more expensive than many of the other choices, but it got great reviews and met most of the criteria that were important to me.
-Plus it has a 5 year warranty!!
-The one downside is that it is smaller than my old plastic bin (it holds 1.2 gallons vs. 2.4 for the old one).
-So far that hasn’t bothered me very much although come CSA season, it might.

 Do you keep a compost bucket in your kitchen?
 What do you like best about it?